i2p/i2p.www/i2p2www/spec/plugin.rst

                                                      * As of release 0.9.30 (Jetty 9), this contains
-                                                       the Servlet 3.1 and JSP 2.3 APIs. jbigi.jar              Binaries                      No plugin should need mstreaming.jar         Streaming API                 Most plugins will need org.mortbay.jetty.jar  Jetty Base                    Only plugins starting their own Jetty instance will need.
+                                                       the Servlet 3.1 and JSP 2.3 APIs. jbigi.jar              Binaries                      No plugin should need jetty-i2p.jar          Support utilities             Some plugins will need.
+As of release 0.9. mstreaming.jar         Streaming API                 Most plugins will need org.mortbay.jetty.jar  Jetty Base                    Only plugins starting their own Jetty instance will need.
 Recommended way of starting Jetty